 Generally, boats are what that is used in restricted waters close to shore and under low sea conditions.
-This means they can be used in places where ship’s can’t such as in sallow waters and thinner channels.
+This means they can be used in places where ships can’t such as in sallow waters and thinner channels.

-Similarly in commercial shipping large ships like tankers or containers ships are used for carrying large amount of cargo across countries while boats are used to assist large ships or provide inland water transportation and supply.
+Similarly in commercial shipping, large ships like tankers or containers ships are used for carrying large amounts of cargo across countries while boats are used to assist large ships or provide inland water transportation and supply.

-5 ) Capacity
+5 ) Its Total Capacity

-Boats are generally used for fishing and recreational purposes; and so require less cargo or machinery space than that of large ships which require large heavy machinery with large cargo capacity.
+Boats are generally used for fishing and recreational purposes, and so require less cargo or machinery space than that of large ships which require large heavy machinery with large cargo capacity.

-The engine room is where all the necessary machinery are located for successful operation of engine.
-The boats are made to carry various types of cargo in very small amount while a ship can carry large amount of same cargo or people.
+The engine room is where all the necessary machinery is located for the successful operation of the engine.
+The boats are made to carry various types of cargo in a very small amount while a ship can carry a large amount of the same cargo or people.

 6 ) Design and Construction

 There are many constructional difference in boat vs ship; A ship is a sophisticated piece of machinery which require large compartments, robust design, heavy machinery, and complex construction.

-While designing a ship a person has to put attention to multiple factors including its stability, draft, structural stress, machinery space, cargo space etc.
+While designing a ship a person has to put attention to multiple factors including its stability, draft, structural stress, machinery space, cargo space, etc.

-For boats, you can use old techniques of making hull; and still came with hull of sufficient strength and quality.
-While for ships you have to use latest methods following all the guidelines issued from classification society, IMO and flag state.
+For boats, you can use old techniques of making hull and still came with the hull of sufficient strength and quality.
+While for ships you have to use the latest methods following all the guidelines issued from classification society, IMO and flag state.

-7 ) Crew
+7 ) Crew Size

-There are more people on ship then on the boat, so are the crew; Thanks to its large size.
-People often believe that a vessel with large crew is a ship but with a small one is a boat.
+There are more people on the ship then on the boat, so are the crew; Thanks to its large size.
+People often believe that a vessel with a large crew is a ship but a small one is a boat.

-They are the professionals employed on ship with certain technical skill to perform a designated set of works.
+They are the professionals employed on the ship with certain technical skill to perform a designated set of works.
 On the other hand a boat have one or two irregular / Unprofessional crew who has to look after all the aspects of the vessel.

 It also have to ensure high quality of life at sea with adequate care of their well being and safety; which for many boats it’s just not possible or economically viable.

 8 ) Propulsion Machinery

-While on ships it require dedicated machinery ( 2/4 stroke marine diesel engine ) connected with the propeller to propel the ship.
+While on ships it requires dedicated machinery ( 2/4 stroke marine diesel engine ) connected with the propeller to propel the ship.
 These engines too are not connected directly to the propeller but rather through a series of intermediate shafts.

 On ships, you have to do maintenance and checks on engines as per fixed schedule.
-While on many boats engine is only opened or checked in case of some trouble or need for up gradation.
+While on many boats engine is only opened or checked in case of some trouble or need for up-gradation.

-On boats the propulsion machine can be start and run mostly independent of any other system but on ships you need a series of auxiliary machinery to prepare the engine just to start.
+On boats, the propulsion machine can be started and run mostly independently of any other system but on ships, you need a series of auxiliary machinery to prepare the engine just to start.